Andrew Adams (American football): Tennessee Titans

 On September 21, 2022, Adams was signed by the Tennessee Titans off the Steelers practice squad.
-Adams returned an interception from quarterback Matt Ryan for his first career defensive touchdown in a 19-10 Week 7 win over the Indianapolis Colts.
+Adams returned an interception from quarterback Matt Ryan for his first career defensive touchdown in a 19–10 Week 7 win over the Indianapolis Colts.
+On January 2, 2023, Adams was placed on season–ending injured reserve after suffering a torn patellar tendon in Week 17 against the Jacksonville Jaguars.

+Baltimore Ravens

+On October 17, 2023, the Baltimore Ravens signed Adams to their practice squad.
+He was not signed to a reserve/future contract after the season and thus became a free agent when his practice squad contract expired.